huang-xiao-jian/gulp-publish/README.md

 but I think provide `less`, `coffee` type is necessary.

 + The type option array consist of object to get the final stream, rather than normal stream.
 That's because there would be several source stream pass the `pipeline flow`, if stream, will cause content mismatch, and after any source stream emit `end`, the stream would never write again.
++ Unit test will check some file exists, so clear build directory before.

 ## Contact
 **hjj491229492@hotmail.com**